One of the true pioneers of surgical hair restoration, a true global pioneer in the field, is Dr David J Seager.

 Dr Seager used an old fashioned 4mm punch, plug grafts, mini-micro grafts, follicular unit grafts as harvested by strip surgery and follicular unit extraction (FUE).
 Later, implanter pens were introduced to the procedure and have made stick and place a much more popular and simple placement technique.
 In a traditional FUT procedure the follicular units grafts (hairs) are obtained from the back of the scalp (sometimes from other areas of the scalp and body as well).

-These hairs are first removed from the donor zone and they are then implanted onto the scalp by generating small incisions called ‘recipient sites’.
-The surgeon and his team typically make all of the recipient site incisions first and then implant the follicular hair units into each recipient site one by one.
-However with the ‘stick and place’ technique, the follicular hair unit will be placed into the recipient site immediately after the incision is made, and this will be continued until the hair restoration procedure is complete.
+These hairs are first removed from the donor zone and then implanted onto the scalp by generating small incisions called ‘recipient sites’.
+The surgeon and his team typically make all of the recipient site incisions first and then implant the follicular hair units into each recipient site.
+However, with the ‘stick and place’ technique, the follicular hair unit will be placed into the recipient site immediately after the incision is made, and this will be continued until the hair restoration procedure is complete.

-As the skin is very elastic, incisions will begin to shrink over time.
+As the skin is very elastic, incisions will shrink over time.
 During a traditional surgical procedure, the surgical team will compensate for this by making the incisions slightly larger than the grafts.
-So when the graft is ready for implantation the incision is the correct size.
-With the ‘stick and place’ technique, the recipient site has less time to shrink, so the recipient site is closer to the size of the grafts to be placed into the recipient site.
+So when the graft is ready for implantation, the incision is the correct size.
+With the ‘stick and place’ technique, the recipient site has less time to shrink, so the recipient site is closer to the size of the grafts placed into the recipient site.

 Smaller incisions may mean less bleeding (and therefore fewer infections and complications such as necrosis), denser-looking hair and minimal scarring.
 Additionally, the ‘stick and place; technique may result in a decrease in the amount of epinephrine required to control bleeding.
-Therefore, with the ‘stick and place’ technique grafts could be subjected to less hypoxia and this may manifest as better clinical results.
+Therefore, with the ‘stick and place’ technique, grafts could be subjected to less hypoxia, and this may manifest in better clinical results.

 Dr Seager was one of the first surgeons to stop using punch grafts and implement mini graft transplantation to help his signature dense packing, natural hair look.

-In fact, in 2001, Dr Seager was recognized for his “signature” one pass, technique, when the International Society of Hair Restoration Surgeons presented him with the Golden Follicle Award.
+In fact, in 2001, Dr Seager has recognized for his “signature” one-pass technique when the International Society of Hair Restoration Surgeons presented him with the Golden Follicle Award.

-This technique provides patients with a much more natural hairline than other techniques that have been used in the past such as scalp reduction.
+This technique provides patients with a much more natural hairline than other techniques used in the past, such as scalp reduction.

 Scalp reduction is a process in which an area of bald skin is cut out and removed from the top and back of the scalp and then the resulting gap is then stitched closed.

-Scalp reduction reduces the size of the area requiring transplantation and therefore has been in conjunction with other treatments.
-This is not recommended today as multiple, painful procedures are required and additionally the skin can stretch back, so a previously bald crown will again become a bald crown but there will also be an unnatural scar.
+Scalp reduction reduces the size of the area requiring transplantation and has been in conjunction with other treatments.
+This is not recommended today as multiple, painful procedures are required, and additionally, the skin can stretch back, so a previously bald crown will again become a bald crown, but there will also be an unnatural scar.

-It can also lead to dispersal of the donor hair, so less donor hair can be manipulated.
+It can also lead to the dispersal of the donor hair so that less donor hair can be manipulated.
 It is rare to perform a scalp reduction these days.
 Clearly, Dr Seager pioneered this dense-packing of follicular unit grafts to complete an area of baldness in one session.